fleschutz/SI-lib/README.md

 <details><summary>What is CODATA?</summary>

 It's the [Committee On Data](https://codata.org/) of the International Science Council (ISC).
 It publishes fundamental physical constants on a four-year cycle.
+Latest update was CODATA 2022 which is equal to: NIST SP 961 (May 2024).
 </details>

 <details><summary>What are use-cases for libSI?</summary>